For an outline of the characters and their factions, it may also be helpful to view the manual.

 - Dark and Troubled Past: He and his friends were disabled, and their other friend killed, in a tragic event when they were children; all his actions since have gone towards getting revenge.

-- Decoy Protagonist: He's always listed first in character introductions (like in the opening or on the website), and looks the most like a cool 'hero' character, but you play as someone else.
-Then Sumio gets arrested midway through the game.
+- Decoy Protagonist: He's always listed first in character introductions (like in the opening or on the website), and looks the most like a cool 'hero' character.
+But you play as someone else.
+Then Sumio gets arrested midway through the game, after his involvement in #3: parade.

 - Hidden Depths: He comes across as the most level-headed and normal member of the team, but he's actually deeply troubled and biding his time to enact revenge on the man whose actions lead to his disability and the death of his friend.